yorkbill/get-support/faq.md

 To escalate a case, complete the following steps:

 1. Contact {{site.data.keyword.Bluemix_notm}} Support by phone or chat:
-   * By phone at +1-866-403-7638 for the US and Canada.
+   * Contact by phone at +1-866-403-7638 for the US and Canada.
-   * By chat from the [Support Center](/unifiedsupport/supportcenter){: external}.
+   * Contact by chat from the [Support Center](/unifiedsupport/supportcenter){: external} and click **Chat with {{site.data.keyword.IBM_notm}}** from the Chat with a support agent tile.
 1. Provide your existing case number and a request to escalate the case.
 1. Provide the justification an escalation and explain the business impact of your problem or issue.

 If your support inquiry requires a more immediate response, consider upgrading to the premium or advanced support plan so that you can open severity 1-4 support cases.
 To upgrade your support plan, contact a [{{site.data.keyword.Bluemix_notm}} Sales](/catalog?contactmodule){: external} representative.